-Details of our planned activities during 2019/2020 can be found by clicking on the links above
+Preliminary details of our planned activities during 2020 can now be found by clicking on the links above

 2020 Walking Holiday